Historical Markers in

 Today, Matagorda County is known for its beautiful beaches and wetlands, attracting visitors from all over.
 It continues to be an important center for fishing, agriculture, and petrochemical industries.
 The county's history is preserved through museums and historical sites, providing a glimpse into its vibrant past.

-This timeline provides a concise overview of the key events in the history of Matagorda County, Texas.
+This timeline provides a condensed summary of the historical journey of Matagorda County, Texas.

 • 1825 - Stephen F. Austin established a colony around Matagorda Bay.